tsipkens/atems/README.md

 # C. Components

-This section provides details of the overall structure of this codebase and the methods available for characterization of soot aggregates in TEM images.
+This section provides details of the overall structure of this codebase and the methods available for the characterization of soot aggregates in TEM images.

 ## 1. MAIN SCRIPTS (main_\*): Testing the codebase